-The Hirer shall ensure that any electrical appliances brought by them to the premises and used there shall be safe, in good working order, and used in a safe manner in accordance with the Electricity at Work Regulations 1989.
-Where a residual circuit breaker is provided the hirer must make use of it in the interests of public safety.
+The Hirer shall ensure that any electrical appliances brought by them to the Hall and used there shall be safe, in good working order, and used in a safe manner in accordance with the Electricity at Work Regulations 1989.
+Where a residual circuit breaker is provided the Hirer must make use of it in the interests of public safety.

 12. Insurance and indemnity

 (i) the cost of repair of any damage (including accidental and malicious damage) done to any part of the Hall including the curtilage thereof, or the contents,